Apreche/yummy/README.rst

 ---------

 Yummy is an extremely standard Django application.
 Setup a database, configure the settings file, install the requirements, and you are good to go.
 Eventually we will find a way to make installation like WordPress, the goal of all such webapps, but in such early stages it will be trickier.

+For those of you who are newbs out there, you should not need to edit the settings.py at all.
+Simply copy the local_settings.py.template to local_settings.py and edit that file.
+It is in the .gitignore, so your private info will not be shared.